natalieparde/website/_includes/section__team.md

 ### Visiting

 At this time I do not have any short-term positions available for non-UIC students.
-If you are interested in working with me in a more permanent capacity sometime in the future, please apply to UIC directly and fill out the relevant form listed above once you've submitted your application to ensure that you are considered for available positions once you are admitted.
+If you are interested in working with me in a more permanent capacity sometime in the future, please apply to UIC directly and follow the relevant instructions above once you are admitted.